the-terribles/evergreen/README.md

 ## But Why?

-1. I don't want to do a bunch of shit in my application.
+1. I don't want to do a bunch of extraneous things in my application (like load stores or use a service locator to get config).
 2. Don't flatten my configuration hierarchy.
 3. Allow me to reuse values declared in my config.
 4. Allow me to specify external sources of configuration.